aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/_index.md

 - Thu 1.6. | Showcase of the Final Projects (Visualization Hub, G203, other possible locations)
 - Fri 2.6. | Showcase of the Final Projects (Visualization Hub, G203, other possible locations)

---> Exhibition possibly continues to the neext week.
+--> Exhibition possibly continues to the next week.